 This camera is actually very easy to use.
 You turn the EV dial so that the exposure-follow pointer matches the exposure indicator needle.
 That’s it.

-Shutter speed and aperture are automatically set to the optimum for the available light.
+By turning the EV dial, shutter speed and aperture are set to the optimum for the available light depending on the speed setting of the film used.
 Optimal in this context means: minimum risk of camera shake and maximum depth of field.
+In this respect, the atoron has a semi-automatic exposure system.
 However, you must be aware that this camera does not have a distance setting, but a fixed-focus lens, which is set to a fixed distance of 3 meters.
 Everything that is not within 3 m is more or less out of focus.

 I printed out the table (click on the table to display the PDF) and stuck it in the pocket of the atoron.